ndycuong/TwitterAnalyzing/README.md

-## Final kibana visualization found on report
+## Final kibana visualization found on report: https://github.com/ndycuong/TwitterAnalyzing/blob/main/Evaluating%20users%20by%20Geographical%20area.pdf

 # This is a small project on Course Big Data Storage and Processing using:
 ### Spark-dataProcessing&Cleaning